Rise of the Spec TV Pilot

 - Tag Scene – that last credits scene that Friends was so famous for … In this first one, Rachel appears serving coffee at Central Perk.
 She has a job!
 From episode 2, there will be a pre-credits sequence too.
 Sometimes these will be teasers, setting up the episode.
 Other times there will be ‘cold opens’, which are disconnected, comedic and character-specific sequences to get a laugh.

 BTW – you’ll note Phoebe doesn’t *do* a lot in this pilot episode!
 This is a clever move, because she is a free spirit.
 When the guys ask her to assemble furniture with them, she says ‘Oh I can’t … because I don’t wanna.‘ That, combined with cleansing auras, singing randomly and announcing her tragic back story, does enough to establish her in the group.
 Anything else might have been overkill.

 The Friends pilot makes all this look easy, but it’s damn hard writing.
 Good structure and plotting is about starting as you mean to go on … Introduce your characters and story TOGETHER.
 Identify the ‘story strands’ and weave them together across your pilot episode.
 If it helps, write each strand out individually into separate beats, colour coding them as Story Strand 1, 2, or 3.
 Then cut them up or write on index cards.
 Physically move each colour-coded card around until they are in the ‘right’ place in your plot.
 (There’s software that help you can do this too, if you prefer – Final Draft has this feature).

 My annual course with LondonSWF, BREAKING INTO SCRIPT READING is perfect not only for wannabe script readers, but savvy writers who want to know how script readers work.
 Can you afford to miss out??
-Join us on 2-3r May, 2020 at historic Ealing Studios!
+Join us for the next one on Zoom in March 2021!